Scraynor/my_apero2/content/project/modop/index.md

 <h5> Abstract: </h5>
   This work presents a detailed analysis of the combinatorics of modular operads.
 These are operad-like structures that admit a contraction operation as well as an operadic multiplication.
 Their combinatorics are governed by graphs that admit cycles, and are known for their complexity.
 In 2011, Joyal and Kock introduced a powerful graphical formalism for modular operads.
 This paper extends that work.
 A monad for modular operads is constructed and a corresponding nerve theorem is proved, using Weber's abstract nerve theory, in the terms originally stated by Joyal and Kock.
 This is achieved using a distributive law that sheds new light on the combinatorics of modular operads.

   <a href="https://arxiv.org/abs/1911.05914">arXiv preprint</a>

+These <a href="project/modop/errata.pdf">errata</a> have been communicated to the editor at Advances.

 -----